DecisionsDev/decisions-on-kafka/Readme.md

 `$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.clientapp.ClientApplication" -Dexec.args="'{\"borrower\":{\"lastName\" : \"Smtih\",\"firstName\" : \"John\", \"birthDate\":191977200000,\"SSN\":\"800-12-0234\",\"zipCode\":\"75012\",\"creditScore\":200,
  \"yearlyIncome\":55000},\"loanrequest\":{ \"numberOfMonthlyPayments\" : 48,\"startDate\" : 1540822814178, \"amount\":110000,\"loanToValue\":1.20}}' 'localhost:9092' 'requests' 'replies' 7 " -Dexec.classpathScope="test"`

-4. When the Client Application terminates and the Business Applications are displaying the message "waiting for payload" stop both of your Business Applications and look at the files out1.txt and out2.txt.
-You will see that the seven payloads have been split for execution between these two Business Applications.
+4. When the Client Application terminates and the Decision Services are displaying the message "waiting for payload" stop both of your Decision Services and look at the files out1.txt and out2.txt.
+You will see that the seven payloads have been split for execution between these two Decision Services.

-### Sub-scenario 3 : Availability after one Business Application is down
+### Sub-scenario 3 : Availability after one Decision Service is down
-The goal of this sub-scenario is to see that if one Business Application is down, the others will still work.
+The goal of this sub-scenario is to see that if one Decision Service is down, the others will still work.

 ![use case 3](docs/images/usecase3.png)

-1. Run your first Business Application that puts its result in out1.txt.
+1. Run your first Decision Service that puts its result in out1.txt.

-`$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.businessapp.BusinessApplication"
+`$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.businessapp.DecisionService"
 -Dexec.args="/test_deployment/loan_validation_with_score_and_grade 'localhost:9092' 'requests' 'replies' 'test2'" -Dexec.classpathScope="test" -Dibm.odm.install.dir="C:\ODM8920" > out1.txt`

-2. Run your second Business Application which is going to put its result in out2.txt
+2. Run your second Decision Service which is going to put its result in out2.txt

-`$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.businessapp.BusinessApplication" -Dexec.args="/test_deployment/loan_validation_with_score_and_grade 'localhost:9092' 'requests' 'replies' 'test2'" -Dexec.classpathScope="test"
+`$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.businessapp.DecisionService" -Dexec.args="/test_deployment/loan_validation_with_score_and_grade 'localhost:9092' 'requests' 'replies' 'test2'" -Dexec.classpathScope="test"
  -Dibm.odm.install.dir="C:\ODM8920" > out2.txt`

 3. Run a Client Application that will send 10 messages.